 We actively seek guests posts from organizations that share our common goals: to educate Americans about the health care system and to give them a thorough understanding of how the ACA will help them, to help dispel myths and scare tactics about the law, and in doing so, encourage millions to embrace reform and, when possible, enroll in Obamacare’s exchanges.

 The site’s content is managed and promoted by a team that includes content manager Steve Anderson, founder Chuck Smith-Dewey, the site’s graphic designer, Barbara Etzkorn, and programming and technical service providers Trevor Borgmeier and Mike Rickard.

-healthinsurance.org maintains, since its inception, complete editorial freedom over the content on its pages.
-View expressed are those of our editors, and may not be shared by other sites we link to or partner with.
-Advocacy efforts on behalf of universal health insurance access are issue-specific, and should not be considered an endorsement of any particular elected official, political party or ideology.
+The editors of healthinsurance.org continue a long-standing mission to be watchdogs of the health insurance industry.
+Views expressed are those of our editors, and may not be shared by other sites we link to or partner with.
+Advocacy or opinion pieces are issue-specific, and should not be considered an endorsement of any particular elected official, political party or ideology.

-Please contact us by using our contact form or via postal mail at healthinsurance.org LLC, 860 Blue Gentian Road Suite 330, Eagan, MN 55121.
+We welcome questions or feedback about our content through our contact form or via postal mail at healthinsurance.org, 5353 Wayzata Boulevard, Suite 300, St. Louis Park, MN 55416.
 We welcome any and all comments or suggestions.
 And thanks in advance for contributing to the usefulness of this site for others.

-The entire content of this website and its subdomains is copyrighted to healthinsurance.org, llc., and should never be reproduced/copied to another website without written authorization from the owner.
-Websites that are scraping content in the form of RSS feeds, bots, or manual methods will be reported to their web host with a DMCA take down notice and possible legal action.
+The entire content of this web site and its subdomains is copyrighted to healthinsurance.org, llc., and should never be reproduced/copied to another web site without written authorization from the owner.